neontribe/my-best-life/README.md

 You can use the deploy preview link as another check to make sure what you are deploying matches expectations.

-The other status check is for the PR should be reviewed.
+The other status check is for the PR to be reviewed.
 An admin can bypass this, though this should only be done for copy changes from the CMS.
 Either:

 - Ask for the PR to be reviewed
 - After approval, click `Merge pull request`